 2. Inflatable Pools

 The hard plastic pools are great but not the best when it comes to storage.
 That’s when inflatable pools come into play.
 You can find all shapes and sizes for good prices.
-I think this watermelon one was cute and this colorful pool.
+I think this watermelon pool this colorful pool are cute.

 Sprinklers— a right of passage for children.